SWS-Methodology/faoswsFisheryStandardization/README.md

 # faoswsFisheryStandardization
-This repository contain the R routine to compute FBS in Fishery data domain.
+This repository contains the R routine to compute FBS in Fishery data domain.